huggingface/blog/agents.md

 We are releasing Transformers Agents 2.0!

-⇒ 🎁 We introduce two new agent types that **can iterate based on past observations to solve complex tasks**.
+⇒ 🎁 On top of our existing agent type, we introduce two new agents that **can iterate based on past observations to solve complex tasks**.

-⇒ 💡 We aim for the code to be **simple and clear, and for common attributes like the final prompt and tools to be transparent**.
+⇒ 💡 We aim for the code to be **clear and modular, and for common attributes like the final prompt and tools to be transparent**.

 ⇒ 🤝 We add **sharing options** to boost community agents.